 If you would like to discover more about coaching and training as a coach, do come along to one of our free upcoming virtual open events or webinars.

-Iona Ledwidge, executive director of Spear and AoEC graduate, is the youngest ICF-accredited Master Coach in the UK and one of only ten in the world under the age of 40.
-We asked her about how she’s developed her career and what she’s learned along the way.
+Iona Ledwidge, executive director of Spear and AoEC graduate of the Advanced Practitioner Diploma in Executive Coaching, is the youngest ICF-accredited Master Coach in the UK and one of only ten in the world under the age of 40.
+We asked her about how she’s developed her career and what she’s learned along the way through her coach training.

 What is your career background and what led you to sign up for the AoEC’s Advanced Practitioner Diploma course?